 - Option 1: Introduce new RMC with up to 50% duty cycle for PC2 FDD, starting point is R4-2511382

 - Option 2: Restrict duty cycle applicability only to TDD, changes needed in 6.2.1 and 6.2.4 and RAN2 capability descriptions.
 Inform RAN5 that test procedures shall ensure that UE maintains PC2 power level throughout the conformance tests.

+- Option 3: Reflect and correct the RAN4 specification based on the consensus of the TR 38.861 firstly.